-Position-independent C++ code can be achieved with -fbare-metal-pie.
+You can only achieve position-independent C++ code with -fbare-metal-pie.

-Position independence is supported only in AArch32 state, and is not supported in microlib.
+- Position independence is supported only in AArch32 state, and is not supported in microlib. - Bare-metal PIE support is deprecated in this release.

 When you link your assembler code, C or C++ code, the linker selects appropriate C and C++ library variants compatible with the build options you specified.
 There is a variant of the ISO C library for each combination of major build options.